-- 3. Any student who transfers in a college course required to graduate will have the appropriate tuition deducted from their billing. - 4.
+- 3. Any student who transfers in a college course required to graduate from Arnot Ogden will have the appropriate tuition deducted from their Arnot billing. - 4.
 All students are required to have health insurance coverage.
 Arnot Health Hospitalization Insurance is available.
-Current rates can be obtained from our Human Resources Department. - 5.
+Current rates can be obtained from the Human Resources Department on the Arnot Ogden campus. - 5.
 Cost of transportation to and from cooperating agencies or institutions and all personal expenses are the financial obligation of the student. - 6.
-The Cafeteria or the Student Lounge is available for eating facilities. - 7.
-Fees include CCC lab fees, graduation costs, library fee, activity fee and health fee.
-A mandatory advising, assessment, records fee to Corning Community College is based on the total number of credit hours taken per semester.
-The fee charge is:
+The Cafeteria or Arnot Cafe of the hospital is available for eating facilities. - 7.
+Fees include CCC lab fees, Arnot graduation costs, library fee, technology fees, activity fee, and health fee. - 8.
+CCC mandatory fees include: - Advising, assessment, records fee \$2.50 per credit hour (up to 12) - ID Card \$10.00 per term - Health Fee \$1.50 per credit hour (caps at \$10) - Technology Fee \$17.00 per credit hour (up to 15 credit hours) - First Date Complete (Digital Books) \$25.50 per credit hour (no cap) - 9.
+Students who take CCC classes could also be charged lab fees, book fees, open educational resource fees, or course fees. - 10.
+Uniforms for clinical rotations are approximately \$100 each.
+The school does not charge/bill the student for their uniforms.
+Students are expected to buy uniforms on their own.